jfchoii/saints2/README.md

 # Welcome to the saints wiki!

+Access the main site at https://jfchoii.github.io/saints2

-Access this wiki at https://github.com/jfchoii/saints2/wiki
+The wiki (to be deleted eventually) is at https://github.com/jfchoii/saints2/wiki

 This is currently being edited by @pangiokuhlii.